Tazering/UVA-CS/CS-3100_Floryan/Data-Structures and Algorithms.md

 ### *Breadth-First Search (BFS)*

+- traverse the graph
+- output the shortest distance from starting node to each node in the graph

 ```python
 BFS(G, s) # G is the graph of (V, E) and s is the source node
     for each vertex u in G.v # sets all the nodes to the color white, with no predecessor, and infinite distance